Logo Medical XPRT

 Secretomics

+Secretory proteins refer to those proteins that are synthesized by cells and secreted to the outside of the cell.
 They play an important role in many biological processes such as signal transduction, cell communication, immune response, hormone secretion, and so on.
-These proteins are usually synthesized in the endoplasmic reticulum (ER) of the cell and then transported out of the cell through a series of biosynthesis and transport processes. ...
+These proteins are usually synthesized in the endoplasmic reticulum (ER) of the cell and then transported out of the cell through a ...

 ByMtoZ Biolabs